Mango-Wei/Mango-Wei.github.io/index.md

 Now I am settled in New Hampshire, near the White Mountain Forest Park.

-Learning computers is very interesting for me, but also challenging.
+Computer science is very interesting, but also a lure.